Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 14. visualize_net_basic_tensorflow.py - basic version of visualizing network using tensorflow's built in tool called tensorboard
 15. visualizing_net_added_features_tensorflow.py - includes some added features, visualizing network using tensorflow's built in tool called tensorboard
 #### Data Sets
+1. MNIST - Developed by Yann LeCun, Corinna Cortes, Google Labs, Christopher J.C.
+Burges, contains a database of handwritten digits, a training set of 60,000 examples, and a test set of 10,000 examples.
+2. red_wine_quality.csv - Developed by Paulo Cortezo, A. Cerdeira, F. Almeida, T. Matos and J. Reis, contains twelve attributes including wine quality score from 0-10
+3. diabetes.csv - Developed by National Institute of Diabetes and Digestive and Kidney Diseases, contains nine attributes including class variable 0-1 (0 negative and 1 positive for diabetes)
+4. signals_sonar_classify.csv - Developed by Terry Sejnowski, each pattern is a set of 60 numbers in the range 0.0 to 1.0.
+Each number represents the energy within a particular frequency band, integrated over a certain period of time
+5. train_xgboost.csv - Developed by the Otto Group, describes the 93 obfuscated details of more than 61,000 products grouped into 10 product categories
+6. iris.data - Developed by R.A.
+Fisher, contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other 2; the latter are NOT linearly separable from each other
+7. sherlock_asib.txt - Written by Sir Arthur Conan Doyle and prepared by Project Gutenburg, contains text for A Scandal in Bohemia